Genesis 6:6 – Did God Repent?

 How does one explain this puzzling verse?

-- God is omniscient; that means he knows everything.
+God knows everything.
 “Great is our Lord, and mighty in power; his understanding is infinite” (Psa.
 147:5).
 If the Lord’s understanding is infinite, he must have known, before he created man, that he would fall.

 Since the sacrifice for human sin was provisioned even before the world was created, it necessarily follows that our Creator knew we would transgress long before Adam and Eve were placed in Eden.